3 Reasons to be Excited about Winchester this Year

 Winchester was no exception and is now one of the many areas to undergo further property development.
 Winchester Village, Barton Farm – just two of a handful of new build development schemes in the works.

-Whether or not these property development schemes will fall within the ‘affordable housing’ bracket, new homes will help to grow the economy in Winchester, and in turn will help local businesses to flourish.
+Whether or not these property development schemes will fall within the ‘affordable housing’ bracket, new homes will help to grow the economy, and in turn, will help local businesses to flourish.